The Marrying Man: Production

-A blistering pair of articles appeared in Premiere magazine ahead of the film's release detailing a "production from hell" and painting Baldwin and Basinger as petulant, spoiled and generally unprofessional.
+A blistering pair of articles appeared in Premiere magazine ahead of the film's release detailing a "production from hell" and painting Alec Baldwin and Kim Basinger as petulant, spoiled and generally unprofessional.
 According to the reports, Baldwin and Basinger fell in love themselves at the beginning of the shoot and sometimes kept the entire crew waiting around for hours before showing up on set.
 Baldwin threw violent temper tantrums during which he tossed a chair, smashed camera lenses, punched a dent in his trailer and swore at crew members, while Basinger refused to do extra takes, demanded constant delays to fix her hair and caused Neil Simon to storm off the set after she said to him one day, "This isn't funny.
 Whoever wrote this doesn't understand comedy."
 The production difficulties caused the budget to balloon from $15 million to $26 million.
-When the production was over, producer David Permut presented each member of the crew with a T-shirt emblazoned with the phrase, "I survived the reshoot of 'The Marrying Man.'"
+When the production was over, producer David Permut presented each member of the crew with a T-shirt emblazoned with the phrase, "I survived the reshoot of The Marrying Man."

 Music

 The soundtrack to the film was arranged by David Newman.
-A number of jazz standards are performed in the film, including "Let's Do It, Let's Fall in Love", "Honeysuckle Rose" and "Love Is the Thing" by Vicki (Basinger), and "You're Driving Me Crazy" by Tony (Peter Dobson).
+A number of jazz standards are performed in the film, including "Let's Do It, Let's Fall in Love", "Honeysuckle Rose" and "Love Is the Thing" by Vicki Anderson (Basinger), and "You're Driving Me Crazy" by Tony (Peter Dobson).
 A Too Hot to Handle EP: Music from the Original Motion Picture Soundtrack was released, produced by Tim Hauser of Hollywood Records, featuring those songs and others which appeared in the film such as "Murder, He Says", "Why Can't You Behave?" and "Satisfy My Soul", also sung by Basinger.
 "You're Driving Me Crazy" was actually sung by Alan Paul.
-David Newman arranged "Backstage Beat-Up" and "Run, Charley, Run!".
+Newman arranged "Backstage Beat-Up" and "Run, Charley, Run!".